whipper-team/whipper/README.md

 The Developer Certificate of Origin (DCO) is a document that certifies you own and/or have the right to contribute the work and license it appropriately.
 The DCO is used instead of a _much more annoying_
 [CLA (Contributor License Agreement)](https://en.wikipedia.org/wiki/Contributor_License_Agreement).
 With the DCO, you retain copyright of your own work :).
 The DCO originated in the Linux community, and is used by other projects like Git and Docker.

-The DCO agreement is shown below and it's also available online: [HERE](https://developercertificate.org/).
+The DCO agreement is shown below, and it's also available online: [HERE](https://developercertificate.org/).

 ```
 Developer Certificate of Origin